stefan-hoeck/idris2-tutorial/src/Tutorial/DataTypes.md

 Note, how in the last pattern match, the string value stored in the `Other` data constructor is *bound* to local variable `x`.
+Also, the `Other x` pattern has to be wrapped in parentheses, as other wise Idris would think `Other` and `x` were to distinct function arguments.

 This is a very common way to extract the values from data constructors.
 We can use `showTitle` to implement a function for creating